HyperTars/Greloupis/frontend/readme.md

     - ↓: volume down
     - num 0-9: redirect to position in percentage (0%, 10%, 20%, 30%, ...
 90%)
 - If logged in, we remember your last playback position, you will be redirect to the position the next time you open the video.
-- You can like, dislike, start, and comment on videos.
+- You can like, dislike, star, and comment on videos.
-- Private & pending videos are not allowed to access unless logged in with author's account.
+- Private & pending videos are not allowed to be accessed unless logged in with author's account.

 ### Dashboard Design
 - You can manage your user profile
-- You can see all videos you uploaded and its status (pending, private, public), and you can manage them
+- You can see all videos you uploaded and their status (pending, private, public), and you can manage them (update video information or delete video)
 - You can see your playback history with playback date
 - You can see all the videos you starred, liked, commented.
 - Private users' detail information and their private videos are hidden unless logged in by themselves.